lgwillmore/warden/docs/src/orchid/resources/homepage.md

 You can find a brief introduction to the concepts involved in ABAC [here]({{ link('ABAC Overview') }}).

 ## The Case for ABAC
- - Defining the rules for authorization separately from your routing provides all the benefits of low coupling.
- - Your authorization rules are business rules and are formulated against business domain objects, not URLs.
+ - **Decouple Authorization logic from Routing:** Defining the rules for authorization separately from your routing provides all the benefits of low coupling.
+In your routing, all you have to ensure is that Authorization is checked, not how or what the Authorization rules are.
+Your authorization rules are business rules and are formulated against business domain objects, not URLs.
- - Role based authorization is a subset of the rules that can be defined with ABAC.
-You will likely find your needs extending beyond Role Based Authorization quickly.
+ - **Powerful and expressive Authorization logic:** Role based authorization is a subset of the rules that can be defined with ABAC.
+You will likely find your needs extending beyond Role Based Authorization quickly and ABAC has you covered.
- - With ABAC, your authorization rules can be leveraged across systems, languages, frontend, backend.
+ - **Architectural components provide flexibility:** With ABAC, and the separation between decision and enforcement, your authorization rules can be leveraged across systems, languages, frontend, backend.
+It also exposes Policies as business data for CRUD.

-## Aims of this project
- - Be lightweight and developer friendly
- - Be extendable
- - Be cross platform
- - Be framework agnostic, but provide framework specific plugins.

 ## Feature Overview
  - Simple but powerful DSL for defining access Policies.